|I'm Head Garden… on Perfecting Our Process|

 A business, remember, is a reflection of its owner’s reality, not a creator of their existence, which means, that at certain times, I must garner strength and confidence elsewhere to feed the business.
 At other times, the clinic will feed me.
 Meditation, music, and reflection.
 These are a few of my resources that mentor me down a trail to creating my masterpiece with my business.
 They inspire me.
 Hopefully, they will also stimulate the clinic’s evolution.
 Perhaps.

 Whether this is true or not can be tested out.
-After considerable reflection, I can honestly say that my business has changed significantly in its first ten years.
+After considerable reflection and consulting my statistics, I can honestly say that my business has changed significantly in its first ten years.
 Where it’s clientele comes from and the concerns that they bring reflects a critical component of change.

 However, one thing feels clear and right.
 My business is successfully evolving.
 It is on its journey to be sure.
 My clinic is changing as I am.
 I feel more creative, confident, and better equipped to provide a highly customized therapeutic approach to my clients.
 Strategic goals include continuing to stretch myself beyond my comfort zone.
 I have additional skill sets now, relative to 10 years ago.
 Because I have grown and behaved differently, those around me reflect those changes back to me.